sscheng25/airflow_test3/README.md

 Normalization is process to convert values with different ranges to range (0, 1).
 Since our indicators have different units, we apply normalization to all of them, including crime cases, number of bus stops, number of groceries, and number of restaurants in each neighborhood.

  - **Index Calculation**
+We calculate the index for evaluation neighborhoods with the following formula,

+** index = 0.5*(1-crime_norm) + 0.3*bus_stop_norm + 0.1*restaurant_norm + 0.1*grocery_norm**

+We give the coefficient according to our own experiences and users may define their weights.
+In our formula, the higher the index is, the more livable the neighborhood is.

 ## Data Pipeline